Milanilic-w28/split-landing-page/README.md

 # Split Landing Page

-This mini project is an integral part of my learning journey in HTML, CSS, and JavaScript.
-It was developed as a component of the "50 Projects in 50 Days - HTML, CSS & JavaScript" course by **Brad Traversy**, designed to enhance my proficiency through practical, hands-on experience.
+This mini project was developed as part of the "50 Projects in 50 Days - HTML, CSS & JavaScript" course by **Brad Traversy**, aimed at deepening my knowledge through practical experience.

 ## Screenshot